Can full-time students take Continuing Education courses?

 Can I earn full-time course credits through Continuing Education?

 Continuing Education courses that have a full-time equivalent and/or are categorized as General Education earn students course credits:

 - A Continuing Education course that is equivalent to a full-time course offers the same course credit as the full-time course.
 If a Continuing Education course has a full-time equivalent, it will be indicated on the web page for that course.
 (You can get to the course web page quickly by adding the course code to the end of our website URL – for example, coned.georgebrown.ca/COMM1008.)
 Alternatively, you can check out the Full-time Course Equivalencies web page for a complete list of Continuing Education courses that are equivalent to full-time courses.

 - General Education (GenEd) courses examine the societal context in which you live and work.
 These courses help you develop your critical thinking abilities together with the oral and written communication skills required in the working world.
-Courses coded GHUM (Humanities), GSCI (Sciences) and GSSC (Social Sciences) meet GenEd criteria for most post-secondary programs.
-You can check out the General Education Courses web page for a complete list of Continuing Education courses that are accepted as General Education courses.
-However, if you are a full-time student at George Brown College, you must contact the General Education co-ordinator at email@example.com prior to registering in order to ensure that the GenEd course you have chosen meets your full-time program requirements.
+Most courses coded GHUM (Arts and Humanities), ISHU (Indigenous Studies Humanities), GSCI (Science and Technology), GSSC (Social Sciences), and ISSS (Indigenous Social Sciences) meet GenEd criteria for post-secondary programs, but not all.
+You can check out the General Education Courses web page for a complete list of Continuing Education General Education courses, but you must consult with the General Education co-ordinator before you register in one of these courses to ensure that any course you choose meets the requirements for your program.